 Our emotional intimacy and spiritual intimacy suffered because our sex life was near nonexistent

 And visa-versa.
 I think we had sex less than 12 times per year for our first 8 years unless we were trying to conceive.
 Even those evens didn’t boost our sex life much, because it turns out that we’re really fertile together.
 Yep, all those promises of “just wait until you start having kids” were a bit of a bust.
 During one pregnancy, we went 9 months without any sexual contact at all.
 The sad thing was that we thought this was normal.
 Thanks to the media, and the lack of communication in our Christian upbringing, we assumed everyone else had the same issues with their sex life.
-Almost every TV show out there shows the same dynamic.
+Almost every TV show out there showed the same dynamic.
 The women want sex far less often than their partner – and so, they don’t have sex.
 When they do, it’s shown as a rare event.
-So, why should my marriage be any different than what we see on TV?
+So, why should my marriage be any different than what we saw on TV?

-It took us 8 years to finally turn our marriage around to where it is today.
-And we’re still learning and growing more.
+It took us 8 years to finally turn our marriage around, and we’re still learning and growing more.
 My hope is that this site will help those who are struggling themselves.
 I hope this ministry will become a safe place for Christians to come, learn, share, get support, and be supportive of other marriages.
 I hope that one day, this blog will be the center of a community of sex-positive Christians.
 A resource of Christians who are willing to share what they’ve learned to help others.

 Sex within marriage doesn’t exist in a bubble